PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_vc.rst

 -  Select “Add a license: Apache License 2.0”

-Figure :ref:`figure-github5` and :ref:`figure-github6` shows the repository after it has been created.
+:numref:`figure-github5` and :numref:`figure-github6` shows the repository
+after it has been created.
 As can be seen on the website, there are many options changing this repository.
 For example, it is possible adding new files or uploading files.
 It is also possible editing an file by